-The kite is programmed to fly in a circular direction, following the path that the tip of a wind turbine blade would make.
+The kite is programmed to fly in a pre defined direction, similar to the path that the tip of a wind turbine blade would make.
 The flight speed is high – over 100mph in 20mph winds.

 Strong aerodynamic lifting forces are produced by the wing of the kite, and exerted against its network of bridles.